 At Muscleworks I use a variety of advanced sports massage techniques to ease my client’s muscular aches and pains.
 After all, I’ve been in pain and I know how miserable it is, and how it can affect every aspect of your life.
 Although I’m a sports massage therapist, you don’t have to be an athlete to benefit from what I do - my specialist techniques can be adapted to suit both young and old, physically fit or less active.
 I see my role as helping you get back to feeling like you used to - and better, if I have anything to do with it!
 So if you’re battling with a muscular or joint issue - let me help you.
 Book an appointment today and together, we’ll work towards getting you feeling great again.
 I know it can be hard to find time for you, so my treatment room is open to 9pm most evenings - we’ll be able to find a time that suits you!
 You can ring me on 07545 986 890 to book in or click the online booking section to select the time that suits you.

 Online booking works through the Facebook online booking system.
 Anyone can use this system.
 You don't need a Facebook account to use this booking option.
-Don't forget to add your phone number when booking online if you are not a registered Facebook user.
+Please add your phone number when booking online if you are not a registered Facebook user.

 FIRST APPOINTMENT £30

 At your first appointment we will discuss your needs and expectations and work out a plan to get you back to feeling great again.
 We'll chat about your medical history and I'll also assess your posture and how well your joints move (if necessary) - this can often produce surprising results and can really help me narrow down the cause of your issues.
 We'll then start your treatment using a variety of advanced sports massage techniques so that you can start feeling better with less pain.
 Book your first appointment now

 FOLLOW UP APPOINTMENTS £30